 Thermosetting Powders

 Thermosetting powders are the more commonly used type in the industry.
-When these powders are exposed to elevated temperatures, they begin to melt, flow, and then chemically react to form a higher molecular weight polymer.
+When these powders are exposed to elevated temperatures, they melt, flow, and chemically react to form a higher molecular weight polymer.
 This results in a material that will not re-melt upon future heating.
 Common examples include epoxies, polyesters, and acrylics.

 Thermoplastic Powders